Why Trip.com (TCOM) Outpaced the Stock Market Today

-The travel services company's shares have seen a decrease of 10.67% over the last month, not keeping up with the Consumer Discretionary sector's loss of 4.58% and the S&P 500's gain of 1.08%.
+The travel services company's stock has dropped by 6.12% in the past month, falling short of the Consumer Discretionary sector's loss of 1.93% and the S&P 500's gain of 1.27%.

-The upcoming earnings release of Trip.com will be of great interest to investors.
-It is anticipated that the company will report an EPS of $1.15, marking a 8% fall compared to the same quarter of the previous year.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.54 billion, up 12.35% from the prior-year quarter.
+Analysts and investors alike will be keeping a close eye on the performance of Trip.com in its upcoming earnings disclosure.
+The company is predicted to post an EPS of $1.15, indicating a 8% decline compared to the equivalent quarter last year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.54 billion, up 12.35% from the year-ago period.

 For the annual period, the Zacks Consensus Estimates anticipate earnings of $3.69 per share and a revenue of $8.56 billion, signifying shifts of +2.79% and +15.52%, respectively, from the last year.

-Investors should also note any recent changes to analyst estimates for Tripcom.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Investors might also notice recent changes to analyst estimates for Tripcom.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Currently, Trip.com is carrying a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+As of now, Trip.com holds a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Trip.com is holding a Forward P/E ratio of 19.01.
-This expresses a discount compared to the average Forward P/E of 19.85 of its industry.
+With respect to valuation, Trip.com is currently being traded at a Forward P/E ratio of 19.26.
+For comparison, its industry has an average Forward P/E of 20.48, which means Trip.com is trading at a discount to the group.

-We can additionally observe that TCOM currently boasts a PEG ratio of 2.57.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-TCOM's industry had an average PEG ratio of 1.21 as of yesterday's close.
+We can additionally observe that TCOM currently boasts a PEG ratio of 2.42.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The average PEG ratio for the Leisure and Recreation Services industry stood at 1.28 at the close of the market yesterday.

 The Leisure and Recreation Services industry is part of the Consumer Discretionary sector.
-Currently, this industry holds a Zacks Industry Rank of 52, positioning it in the top 22% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 94, placing it within the top 39% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report